charlenedelfin/100-days-delfin-log/log.md

 **Today's Progress:** I finished Bootstrap and jQuery.
 I also realized that 7 Cups uses Bootstrap, and that I actually spent an unnecessary amount of time and energy last May building my GitHub Pages site with bare CSS when there was actually Bootstrap.

 **Thoughts:** The last lesson in jQuery made me laugh.
-It really was "dramatic". 😂 I should use the hinge animation when pulling pranks on people.
+It really was "dramatic". 😂

 **Links to work:** [My freeCodeCamp progress](https://freecodecamp.org/charlenedelfin)